 Tanner Larsson, author of Cashing in On Christmas – How to Have Your Very Own Christmas Light Installation Business, shares his tips and advice about how to start a holiday lighting installation business.
 He reveals insider information about buying the right lights, equipment, and more.
 [21 min.]

-To learn more about his Christmas Light Installation book, click here.
+⭐ To learn more about the holiday light installation business, click here. ⭐

 Tanner, you’ve been in this business quite awhile.
 Give us an overview of how the Christmas light installation business works.

 The Christmas light business has a couple different names, it’s also called holiday lighting or Christmas lighting.
 It is a service that you provide to customers, both residential and commercial, to install Christmas lights and holiday decorations on their home or business.
 You’re basically just saving them time by doing all the installation and design work yourself.
 It’s a luxury service for those people who don’t want to waste time or don’t have the time to install their own decorations.

 I’ll ask the question everyone wants to know: how much money can you make doing this?

 It depends upon how you run your business, how you structure it, and the aggressiveness with which you market and promote yourself, because really with any business it comes down to marketing and converting prospects into customers.
 However, the average earnings for someone in the Christmas light business, first-year earnings for someone that I’ve trained, basically earn a minimum of about $50,000 their first year.
 And I have many, many students who have gone over $100,000 in their first year.
 And by first year I really only mean 60 or 70 days of work, because it is a seasonal business, so they’re only working a limited amount of time.
 So even on the low end, $50,000 in 60 days is not bad.
 A single person doing it by himself with no help or employees might make a little bit less than that.
 But if you put together a decent crew of a couple people, then you could easily earn between 50 and a 100 grand.